Hemlock Cost Share Homepage

 Are you interested in treating your hemlocks?

-If you qualify for our program and get your hemlocks treated, we will reimburse you for up to 50% of the total cost of the treatment with a maximum reimbursement rate of $2 per inch (diameter at breast height).
+If you qualify for this program and get your hemlocks treated, we will reimburse you for up to 50% of the total cost of the treatment with a maximum reimbursement rate of $2 per inch (diameter at breast height).

 We hope you can take advantage of this unique opportunity to protect your hemlock resources by applying for participation in this cost-share program.